-By the way, for those who do not equate the morning stars with the sons of God, it is suggested that the morning stars are allusions to Jesus Christ or even Lucifer.
+By the way, for those who do not equate the morning stars with the sons of God, it is suggested that the morning stars are allusions to Jesus Christ or even Lucifer, though the phrase in Job would suggest a plurality of morning stars, not just one, be that Jesus or Lucifer.

-Revelation 22:16 16 "I, Jesus, have sent My angel to testify to you these things for the churches.
+Revelation 22:16 "I, Jesus, have sent My angel to testify to you these things for the churches.
 I am the root and the descendant of David, the bright morning star."